ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/postgresql_tune/_review.md

             - "Half the number of CPUs on the system"
         correct_answer: 2
         explanation: >
             The total number of CPUs is a good starting point because it can ensure we are using all compute resources on the system.
-That said, it's important to understand the parameter and to also try some experimentation with the parameter.
-It is also possible that a much smaller number than that total number of CPUs on the system is optimal.

     - questions:
         question: >